MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/usb-control-transfer.md

 ---
-title: How to send a USB control transfer
+title: How to Send a USB Control Transfer
-description: This article explains the structure of a control transfer and how a client driver should send a control request to the device. ms.date: 03/02/2023
+description: This article explains the structure of a control transfer and how a client driver should send a control request to the device. ms.date: 01/17/2024
 ---

 # How to send a USB control transfer